CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

 .. warning::

-    Remember that you can only search using logins for users registered in mwdb.
-    Otherwise you receive error massage: ``No such user: <login>``.
+    Comment authors are kept only for existing users, so you can't search for comments from deleted accounts.

     Wildcards are not allowed for field ``comment_author:``.